shahramyalameha/burai/docs/source/usage/input_editor/scf.rst

 ===

 After creating project, you can make a project file of SCF calculation.
-Selecting "SCF" form right menu of the project tab automatically makes a SCF input file.
+Selecting "SCF" from right menu of the project tab automatically makes a SCF input file.

 +-------------------------------------------------------------------+
 | .. image:: ../../../img/input_editor/scf/selectSCF.png            |